State of Alaska

 Yes, check with local communities as it pertains to non-essential travel off of the road system.
 Alaska has many small and remote communities that lack a robust healthcare system and they may restrict non-essential travel.
 View local and borough websites here.

-Order No. 6, International & Interstate Travel, provides guidelines for residents and non-residents traveling into Alaska.
+Order No. 6, International & Interstate Travel, provides clear requirements to travelers entering Alaska from outside Alaska.

-Order No. 5, Critical Infrastructure, provides guidance for critical infrastructure workers in Alaska.
+Order No. 5, Critical Infrastructure, provides clear guidance for Critical Infrastructure businesses operating in the State of Alaska.
 Appendices with specific guidance for the following industries: commercial fishing, independent harvesters, and seafood processing plants.

 Order No. 4, Non-Congregate Sheltering, provides FEMA reimbursement eligibility for temporary sheltering and quarantine.

-Order No. 1, Suspension of Regulations and Statutes, suspends certain regulations and statutes to allow agencies to best address the COVID-19 emergency.
-Allowing businesses and
+Order No. 1, Suspension of Regulations and Statutes, allow all state agencies to be able to administer their programs in a manner that best meets the needs of the state during the COVID-19 emergency.

 Prior Health Mandates 001, 002, 003, 004, 005, 006, 007, 008, 009, 010, 011, 012, 013, 014, 015, 016, 017, 018 have expired, been superseded, or rescinded and are no longer valid